Lee Sin Build Guide by tradtrad

 ACTIVE: For 4 seconds, Lee Sin gains bonus life steal and spell vamp.

-ACTIVE: Lee Sin smashes the ground, dealing magic damage to all nearby enemies and granting true sight of them for 4 seconds.
+ACTIVE: Lee Sin smashes the ground, dealing magic damage to all nearby enemies and granting sight (hidden i.e. in bush, but not invisible or stealthed) of them for 4 seconds.
 If Tempest hits an enemy, Lee Sin can cast Cripple within the next 3 seconds.

 ACTIVE: Lee Sin cripples all enemies marked by Tempest, reducing their movement speed.
 The movement speed recover over 4 seconds.

 SLOW: 20 / 30 / 40 / 50 / 60%